2 Degree, Walks, and Paths

 G = nx.Graph(graph_dict)

-nx.draw(G, with_labels = True, font_color = 'white', font_weight = 'bold')
+nx.draw(G, with_labels = True, font_color = 'white', font_weight = 'bold', edgecolors = "white", ax = ax, node_size = 200, font_size = 10, edge_color = "darkgrey")

 Figure 2.3: Not all pairs of nodes in this network have a walk between them.

+A question that pops up a lot in network analysis is “How many walks of length \(r\) exist between nodes \(i\) and \(j\)?”
 The adjacency matrix gives a concise way to address this question.
 First, let’s consider \(r=1\).
 That’s just the number of edges from node \(j\) to \(i\), which is exactly \(A_{ij}\).
-Said another way,
+Said in a slightly more cumbersome way,

 The \(ij\)th entry of \({\bf A}^1\) counts the number of walks of length 1 from node \(j\) to node \(i\).